On this page

 How a Bill Becomes a Law outlines in simple terms the steps involved in creating US law.

-Use these listings of state-specific web pages as a starting point for researching individual state laws:
+Use these state-specific web pages as a starting point for researching individual state laws:

 - Official US State and Territory government websites